Brett Hull: Detroit Red Wings (2001–04)

-The Stars chose not to exercise their option on Hull's contract that would have paid him $7 million for the 2001–02 NHL season, making him a free agent.
-Although he received superior financial offers from the Montreal Canadiens and New York Rangers, Hull chose to sign a two-year, $9 million contract with the Detroit Red Wings to pursue a second Stanley Cup championship.
-He joined an already star-studded team that earlier that same offseason had acquired goaltender Dominik Hasek, and also signed winger Luc Robitaille.
+The Stars did not exercise their option on Hull's contract that would have paid him $7 million for the 2001–02 NHL season, making him a free agent.
+Although he received superior financial offers from the Montreal Canadiens and New York Rangers, Hull signed a two-year, $9 million contract with the Detroit Red Wings to pursue a second Stanley Cup championship.
+He joined an already star-studded team that earlier that offseason had acquired goaltender Dominik Hasek and winger Luc Robitaille.

 As a member of the Red Wings, Hull switched to sweater number 17 out of respect for Vladimir Konstantinov, who wore number 16 for the Red Wings before his playing career ended due to a limousine accident a week after Detroit's 1997 Stanley Cup championship.
-As of 2022, no player has worn the number 16 for the Red Wings since Konstantinov.
+No player has worn the number 16 for the Red Wings since Konstantinov.

 Hull subsequently scored 30 goals that season as the Red Wings dominated their opponents, earning the Presidents' Trophy as the NHL's top team.
-During the regular season, he was put on a line with Boyd Devereaux and rookie Pavel Datsyuk, a combination in which Hull himself referred to as "two kids and a goat".
+During the regular season, he was put on a line with Boyd Devereaux and rookie Pavel Datsyuk, a combination in which Hull himself referred to as "two kids and an old goat".

-Hull would then score a league-leading 10 in the 2002 Stanley Cup Playoffs, as the Red Wings defeated the Vancouver Canucks, his former team the St. Louis Blues, and the rival Colorado Avalanche en route to their fourth Finals appearance in eight years.
-He'd score a hat trick in the deciding sixth game in the opening round against Vancouver, while adding two goals in the second round against the Blues.
-He then scored three goals in the Western Conference Finals against the Avalanche, including one in Detroit's stunning 7–0 rout of Colorado in the decisive Game 7.
+Hull would then score a league-leading 10 in the 2002 Stanley Cup playoffs, as the Red Wings defeated the Vancouver Canucks, his former team the St. Louis Blues, and the rival Colorado Avalanche en route to their fourth Final appearance in eight years.
+He had a hat trick in the deciding sixth game in the opening round against Vancouver, while adding two goals in the second round against the Blues.
+He then scored three goals in the Western Conference finals against the Avalanche, including one in Detroit's 7–0 rout of Colorado in the decisive game seven.

-He scored key goals in Detroit's game three and four victories against the Carolina Hurricanes in the Stanley Cup Finals; the latter was the 100th playoff goal of his career.
+He scored key goals in Detroit's game three and four victories against the Carolina Hurricanes in the Stanley Cup Final; the latter was the 100th playoff goal of his career.
 Hull won his second career championship as the Red Wings won the series in five games.

 Hull posted a 37-goal, 76-point campaign in 2002–03.
 He became the sixth player in NHL history to score 700 career goals on February 10, 2003, against the San Jose Sharks.
 At age 38, Hull signed a one-year, $5 million extension with the Red Wings.
-After scoring 25 goals in 2003–04, Hull would score three goals during the 2004 Stanley Cup Playoffs for Detroit, who were eliminated by the eventual Western Conference champion Calgary Flames in six games in the second round.
+After scoring 25 goals in 2003–04, Hull would score three goals during the 2004 Stanley Cup playoffs for Detroit, who were eliminated by the eventual Western Conference champion Calgary Flames in six games in the second round.